 "He is more mature and has learned along the way.
 I am convinced that he will be able to take advantage of this second chance and he will perform at his level."

 Colombia had hoped James would go on to succeed Carlos Valderrama as the country's greatest-ever player.
 Speaking this week to Caracol Radio, the man himself said: "At Madrid, he was the best player in the team during the first year.

 "Then a coach came and he didn't like it.
 Then he went to Germany and he was fine.
 If I were him, I would go to England."

-It would appear now, nearly six years on from the moment he announced himself on a global stage, Rodriguez could finally be on his way to the Premier League.
+It would appear now, nearly six years on from the moment he announced himself on a global stage, James could finally be on his way to the Premier League.